wellplayed/adcl/README.md

  - Restrictions may be added at any time before or during a match if there are known bugs with any items, champions, skins, runes, masteries, or Summoner spells, or for any other reason as determined at the discretion of tournament officials
  - Champions who have not been available on the live service for more than 2 weeks will be automatically restricted.

+##Use of Subs
+ - Teams may with any of their registered players during any game, including games of the same series.
+ - Teams may **not** swap players during a game.

 ##Unfair Play & Penalties
 Unfair Play.
 The following actions will be considered unfair play and will be subject to penalties at organizer’s discretion.